Share this

 4. Forecast Generation for the Next Day

-For wind, traders could use historical data alongside the National Weather Service forecast and wind speed data to create an initial model for a wind farm.
-Once they train their model on those aspects, they can clarify the relationship between those variables, then add future variables to predict generation output.
+For wind, you could use historical data alongside the National Weather Service forecast and wind speed data to create an initial model for a wind farm.
+Once you train your model on those aspects, you can clarify the relationship between those variables, then add future variables to predict generation output.

 Stay Ahead of Market Moves

-With today’s rapidly changing power grid, virtual traders need instant visibility into what’s happening to stay a step ahead of market moves.
-Understanding what’s happening right now as well as what’s happened historically is the foundation for virtual trading.
-To determine a price forecast, traders need a generation forecast, and to create a generation forecast, they need historical generation data.
+With today’s rapidly changing power grid, you need instant visibility into what’s happening to stay a step ahead of market moves.
+Understanding what’s happening right now plus what’s happened historically is the foundation for virtual trading.
+To determine a price forecast, you need a generation forecast, and to create a generation forecast, you need historical generation data.

 Live Power delivers fastest-in-industry reporting of generation and transmission flow data to support your trading.
 Real-time data is delivered every 60 seconds and fully integrated within Yes Energy power analytic tools, providing unparalleled visibility into the supply side of the equation.